ShawnBoyle7/Crescendo/README.md

 Crescendo centralizes your musical interests so you can easily find what you want to listen to based on your sorting.

-(Roughly a spotify clone without user feedback or social aspects)
+(Roughly a spotify clone with minimal user feedback and social aspects)

 [You can access TBD here!](https://sb-tbd.herokuapp.com/)